liammckinnon/CS207FinalProject/README.md

 I am not an electrical engineer or botanist.
 I take no responsibility for any harm that may come to person, property or botany as a result of this project.

+**Version Information*

+Version 4 is the current code.
+Found under 1_Chnl_Plant_watering_V4

 **Repository Contents*

-*/README.md -ReadMe document explaining the build
+/README.md -ReadMe document explaining the build

-*/hardware - Fritzing schematic for build and parts list
+/hardware - Fritzing schematic for build and parts list

-*/images – Pictures of the build
+/images – Pictures of the build

-*/Code - Archived previous versions of code
+/Code - Archived previous versions of code